-Name of company Relationship with the Company Place of incorporation Principal operations Shareholding percentage of parent company Percentage of voting rights of parent Energy Parent exploration Shenergy (Group) Company Limited company Shanghai and investment 100.00% 100.00%
+Relationship with the Place of Principal Shareholding percentage of parent Percentage of voting rights Name of company Company incorporation operations company of parent Energy Parent exploration Shenergy (Group) Company Limited company Shanghai and investment 100.00% 100.00%

 - (II) For details of the Company's subsidiaries, please refer to Note VII. - (III) For details of the Company's associates and joint ventures, please refer to "Long-term equity investment".